Main Content

 This specialization offers economic and business perspectives on the financial market and prepares students for careers in this sector.

-When selecting electives to round out your studies (up to 18 credits), you may choose any module from the Specializations (including those in the track you did not choose as a specialization), or advanced seminars.
-You can also select courses from the export modules of the Master of Science in Business Administration, language courses, or any other eligible courses offered at the University of Marburg, ranging from humanities to social science to natural science.
-Some of these courses are offered in English, some in German.
+This part of your studies grants you a lot of flexibility.
+You may choose more courses from the specializations, Master of Science in Business Administration courses, language courses, or any other eligible courses offered at the University of Marburg, ranging from humanities to social science to natural science.

 Also, courses from studies abroad or from the EUPeace initiative and its module "Perspectives on Peace, Justice, and Inclusive Societies" can be credited here.